Pest control hub

 Vegetative spread only.
 Establishes from stem fragments moved between water bodies.
 Human movement is the main vector between water bodies.
 May be spread accidentally, as fragments attach to nets, boats and other gear, or intentionally as habitat for co-released pest fish.
-Risk factors for infestation of lakes include proximity to areas of dense human habitation, proximity to highways, and large lake area.
-Natural dispersal by downstream or flood-mediated movement of fragments.
+Risk factors for infestation of lakes include proximity to areas of dense human habitation, proximity to highways, and large lake areas.
+There is also a natural dispersal by downstream or flood-mediated movement of fragments.

 Freshwater weeds are difficult to eradicate once established, but are possible to control.
-Before you start thooughly check the waterway's adjacent areas and inflows to see if the infestation has spread.
+Before you start throughly check the waterway's adjacent areas and inflows to see if the infestation has spread.

 As most aquatic weeds grow from fragments, start control at the upstream end of the infestation.
 In narrow waterways you can reduce the growth of aquatic weeds with riparian planting to reduce light levels.